Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

-After applying the initial photometric selection criteria ({\it Cuts 0}, $1$, \& $2$), the sample has a SN~Ia purity of $\sim$78\%.
-Of the $\sim$22\% CC SN contaminants, $\sim$59\% are SNe~Ib/c and $\sim$41\% are SNe~II.
+When considering the purity of the SN~Ia sample, the photometric selection criteria ({\it Cuts 0}, {\it 1}, \& {\it 2}) result in a purity of $\sim$79\% {\red (2080 of the 2621 SNe within {\it Cut} 2 are SNe~Ia)}.
+Of the $\sim$21\% CC SN contaminants, $\sim$67\% are SNe~Ib/c and $\sim$33\% are SNe~II.
 The SNe~Ib/c that make up the majority of the contaminants are also the objects that are most spectroscopically similar to SNe~Ia, and therefore the most difficult to remove with low-SNR spectra.
-Example spectra of a SN~Ia that passes all cuts, a SN~Ia that is excluded based on its long-exposure spectrum, and a CC SN (SN Ic) that passes all cuts and is included in the cosmology sample are illustrated in Figure~\ref{spec}.
-This figure demonstrates the difficulty of classification using the SDT report strategy.
-For the given exposure times, distinguishing spectral features can not be identified with the expected SNR and resolution.
-In particular, the sulfur ``W", which the SDT report uses as a clear example of a SN~Ia feature, is not detected in the example SN~Ia spectra of Figure~\ref{spec} that fails to make it to the final sample.
+Example spectra of a SN~Ia that passes all cuts, a SN~Ia that is excluded based on its long-exposure spectrum, and a CC~SN (SN~Ic) that passes all cuts and is included in the cosmology sample are illustrated in Figure~\ref{spec}.
+This figure demonstrates the difficulty of classification using the SDT report strategy. {\red The middle panel of Figure~\ref{spec} illustrates a SN~Ia with spectral features that cannot be identified given its SNR and resolution within each of the different IFC-S exposures.
+In particular, the sulfur ``W," which the SDT report uses as a clear example of a SN~Ia feature, is not detected in the long-exposure SN~Ia spectrum (bottom row, center column of of Figure~\ref{spec}), and thus this object is rejected.

+All spectral classification is conducted using SNID, and a SN is classified as a SN~Ia if $\>80\%$ of the matches and the top match are a SN~Ia at the correct redshift (see Section~\ref{simulation} for further details)}. {\red The SDT report does not indicate any use of the photometric light-curve data beyond that of the first three epochs after detection.
+If all epochs for a given SN light curve were used in the classification, and SNR cuts on the light curves are applied (as discussed below), we would likely reduce CC~SN contamination to a negligible level (see Section.~\ref{cont}).}

 The current number of correct spectral classifications for the SDT strategy is likely optimistic.
-While correlated template noise is included in the simulations, residual noise from un-subtracted host-galaxy light as a consequence of lack of a galaxy template at the time of classification, has not been included (no template measurements have been made at the time of classification).
+While correlated template sky noise is included in the simulations, we have optimistically ignored flux and noise from un-subtracted host galaxy light that will be there as a consequence of not having a galaxy template at the time of classification.
 Even if a spectrum of the host-galaxy does exist (e.g., from a ground-based spectrograph), the exact galaxy SED at the position of the SN will not be accurately measured.
-A galaxy SED could be built from the photometry or interpolated from surrounding IFC-S pixels, however this will likely introduce significant uncertainties.
-This source of noise will be explored in future work (see Section~\ref{diss}).